pantheon-systems/documentation/source/partials/drush-compatibility.md

 *Drush 11 is not available through `pantheon.yml`.
 Drush 11 can only be used through a [site-local installation](#site-local-drush-usage).

-For more information, refer to our guide on [Upgrading PHP Versions](/guides/php/php-versions).
+Refer to our guide on [Upgrading PHP Versions](/guides/php/php-versions) for more information.